David Wakikona

+He served as the Bushigai County MP in the 11th Parliament (2021–2026) representing Bushigai County, Bududa District, under the National Resistance Movement (NRM) party.

+For the 2026–2031 political term, Wakikona did not return to Parliament.
+He opted out of the 2026 parliamentary race, citing health reasons, and said he intended to retire from elective politics and focus on his farm.

 Early life and education

 Wakikona was born in Bududa District on 26 November 1950.
 In 1971, he obtained a commercial pilot license from the East African Civil Aviation Authority, then based at the Soroti Airport.
 In 1993, he was awarded the Diploma in Flight Operations from CASI in Beirut.
 The following year, he received the Diploma in Government Operations from the same institution.
 In 1995, the International Aviation Management Training Institute in Canada, awarded him the Diploma in Aviation Management.
 In 1999, he received the degree of Bachelor of Arts in Aviation from the University of Western Sydney in Australia.
 In 2007 he was awarded the degree of Bachelor of Arts in Public Administration & Management by Nkumba University.

 Career

 From 1991 until 1992, Wakikona served as the Chief Licensing & Flight Inspection Officer for the Civil Aviation Authority of Uganda.
 From 1993 until 1998, he served as the Director of the East African Civil Aviation Academy, also known as the Soroti Flying School, in Soroti, Eastern Uganda.
 From 1999 until 2000, he served as the General Manager of Uganda Air Cargo, a government-owned cargo airline.
 In 2001, he joined politics, contesting the parliamentary seat of Manjiya County in Bududa District.
 He won, and was re-elected in 2006 and again in 2011.
 On 1 June 2006, he was appointed State Minister for Northern Uganda in the Office of the Prime Minister, a position he maintained until May 2011.
 In the cabinet reshuffle of 27 May 2011, he was moved as State Minister to the Trade & Antiquities portfolio.
 He replaced Gagawala Wambuzi in that role, who was dropped from the Cabinet.